yalevras/obsidian/Brain/Work/CURRENT.md

 vo_init.aspe
 vo_reload_lib.aspe
 vo_reset_new_drive.aspe

-rover pause:
+I PUT THREE OF THESE ON PORT PANO GET RID OF THEM I NEED PORT STEREO IM JUST STUPID rover pause:
 		works but i think it needs more testing, i have not committed it yet clean up code